Pascal-Institute/kokonut/README.md

 - Proven Of Work is executed at least 1 full node
 - Miner(64 digit hex string converted by public_key.pem) added to data block
 - Reward added for miner(KNT) (Unfortunately, version 2 reward is Invalid)
+- The minimum unit of reward is 0.000001

 ### Block Structure